The time has come for us to tackle the Mount Kilimanjaro of Doctor Who stories…

 The Nightmare Begins

-This story has worried me for quite some time.
-Should I come clean and tell Sue it’s a 12-part epic, or do I postpone the inevitable and pretend it’s a two-parter?
-The second option will only get me so far (and a punch in the face to boot), and so I have decided to take the approach endorsed by a wonderful blog called TARDIS Eruditorum: A Psychochronography in Blue, where Philip Sandifer suggests that the best way to enjoy The Daleks’ Master Plan is not to treat it as a 12-part story at all (although he also suggests that we skip episodes 7-10, which, while extremely tempting, would be cheating).
-Anyway, it’s a brilliant blog and the perfect counterpoint to ours: he’s going through the series from the beginning too, although he has some really serious and fascinating points to make about how television was made and viewed back in the 1960s, while all we do is bicker about the length of Barbara’s skirts.
+Do I come clean and tell Sue that we’re about to start a 12-part epic, or do I postpone the inevitable and pretend it’s a two-parter?
+The second option will only get me so far (and a cushion in the face), so I’ve decided to take the approach that’s been endorsed by a fantastic blog called TARDIS Eruditorum, where Philip Sandifer suggests the best way to enjoy The Daleks’ Master Plan is not to treat it as a 12-part story at all (although he also suggests we skip episodes seven to 10, which, while tempting, would technically be cheating).
+Anyway, it’s a brilliant blog and the perfect counterpoint to ours; he’s going through the series from the beginning too, although he has some really serious and fascinating points to make about how television was made and viewed back in the 1960s, while all we do is bicker about the length of Barbara’s skirts.

-Me: Yes, but the audience wouldn’t have known that.
+Me: Yes, but the audience wouldn’t have known that at the time.
 Let’s just take it one episode at a time.
 If it helps, try to imagine Matt Smith’s last season as a 13-part epic.
 It’s that sort of thing.
 A bit.

 Sue: Does it have a story arc?